medaliess/Weather--dashboarding/README.md

 # Big Data Weather Analysis Project

-This project focuses on collecting, processing, and visualizing weather data from the National Oceanic and Atmospheric Administration (NOAA).
-The project utilizes Python for data manipulation and analysis, Hadoop for distributed data processing, and MapReduce for distributed data processing.
+This project is dedicated to collecting, processing, and visualizing weather data sourced from the National Oceanic and Atmospheric Administration (NOAA).
+Leveraging Python for data manipulation and analysis, Hadoop for distributed data processing, and MapReduce for efficient data processing, the project aims to derive insights from large-scale weather datasets.

 ## Project Components

 ### Data Collection

 - **NOAA NCEI Data Access:** [https://www1.ncdc.noaa.gov/](https://www1.ncdc.noaa.gov/)
-- Use `download_data.py` to scrape the data from the website.
+- Utilize `download_data.py` to extract data from the NOAA website.
-- Use `combineFiles.py` to collect all the text files into one file.
+- Employ `combineFiles.py` to merge all text files into a consolidated dataset.

 ### Data Processing

 #### Hadoop

-Ensure you have Hadoop properly installed and configured.
-All the required JAR files have been uploaded to run the JAR file in Hadoop.
+Ensure Hadoop is properly installed and configured, with all necessary JAR files uploaded for executing the JAR file in Hadoop.

-1. Place the `combinedfile` in HDFS.
+1. Store the `combinedfile` in HDFS.
-3. Use MapReduce to process and aggregate the data run the jar file `MonthlyWeatherData.jar` on the combined data .
+2. Utilize MapReduce to process and aggregate data by running the JAR file `MonthlyWeatherData.jar` on the combined dataset.
-     - Java is used for the mapreduce
+   - Java is employed for the MapReduce process.
    - Calculate monthly average temperature (daytime and nighttime), precipitation depth, pressure, and wind speed.
-     - Find monthly minimum and maximum temperatures, precipitation depth, pressure, and wind speed.
+   - Determine monthly minimum and maximum temperatures, precipitation depth, pressure, and wind speed.
-4. Copy the output of the MapReduce to the local.
+3. Copy the output of the MapReduce job to the local environment.

 ### Data Visualization

-- Power BI is employed to create interactive dashboards for visualizing the weather data.
+- Utilize Power BI to create interactive dashboards for visualizing weather data.
 ![Power BI Dashboard](Dashboard.png)

+Feel free to adjust the project description and structure to better suit your preferences and specifications.